The SCLAID Centennial Access to Justice Award

 - The Award shall be given in recognition of the individual attorney's achievement in one or more of the following areas:

 - Demonstrated superior effort, exceeding the performance of routine duties, dedicated to providing client representation over a specified period; and/or

 - Exceptional service to, or support of, the advancement of the cause of access to justice.

-- Nominees must be under 36 years old or admitted to practice for five years or less at the time of nomination.
+- Nominees must be 36 years old or under, or admitted to practice for five years or less at the time of nomination.
 If the nominee is a member of a young lawyer Affiliate of the ABA Young Lawyers Division with differing membership criteria, the nominee will still be eligible for nomination by satisfying those differing criteria.
 If selected as the recipient of the Award, the nominee must be a member of the ABA at the time of receipt of the Award.

 - Nominations for the award may be made by the executive director (or equivalent) of the organization at which the nominee is employed.
 Supervisors and staff are encouraged to recommend appropriate individuals for nomination to their executive directors.
 Nominators must be members in good standing of the ABA at the time of submission of the nomination.

 For more details on the prize and nomination procedures, click the "Nomination Guidelines" link below.

 This Award will be presented at the August 2020 Annual Meeting of the American Bar Association in Chicago, IL.